CodingKiran/First-Demat/README.md

 # First-Demat

 It is a website to find the best online broker in the market.
-It provides the popular guides and reviews of online brokerage firms for readers to make an informed decision.
+It provides the popular guides and reviews of online brokerage firms for readers to make an informed decision. <br>
 **Link to project:** https://codingkiran.github.io/First-Demat/

 ![alt tag](https://github.com/CodingKiran/First-Demat/blob/master/images/First%20demat.png)